 For the basic fort structure, a large table is ideal, but large furniture, a cardboard box, an ironing board, a camera tripod or high-back chairs are also useful.
 Simply drape the sheets to create the basic fort.
 You can also hang a sheet over a clothesline or rope, if you can tie it to something sturdy.
 Or tape one edge of the sheet on a wall using duct tape or blue painter’s tape, and then tape it to furniture a few feet away.
 Just be sure to test a piece of tape in an inconspicuous area first.
 You don’t want to remove paint or the finish on a piece of furniture.
 Other options for securing sheets to objects (or each other) include clothespins, safety pins or large binder clips.

 Inside the fort, put a blanket on the floor.
-Pillows or chair cushions can create comfy areas for sitting and laying in the fort.
+Pillows or chair cushions can create comfy areas for sitting and lying in the fort.
 Add other decor, such as cutout foil stars taped to the “ceiling” of the fort, or a strand of holiday lights.
 Flashlights or glow sticks also create an interesting aura.

 5. DIY spin art maker